ksu-cs-textbooks/cis526/content/02-http/05-uris-and-urls.md

 {{% notice info %}}
 __URLs and URIs__
 The terms URL and URI are often used interchangeably in practice.
 However, a URL is a specific subset of URIs that indicate _how to retrieve a resource over a network_; while a URI identifies a unique resource, it does not necessarily indicate how to retrieve it.
-For example, a book's ISBN can be respresented as a URI in the form _urn:isbn:0130224189_.
-But this URI cannot be put into a browser's Location to retrive the associated book.
+For example, a book's ISBN can be represented as a URI in the form _urn:isbn:0130224189_.
+But this URI cannot be put into a browser's Location to retrieve the associated book.
 {{% /notice %}}

 A URI consists of several parts, according to the definition (elements in brackets are optional):